William W. Dickerson

 He was admitted to the bar in 1872 and commenced practice in Williamstown, Kentucky.

-He served as prosecuting attorney of Grant County 1872-1876.
+He served as prosecuting attorney of Grant County 1872–1876.

-He served as member of the State house of representatives 1885-1887.
+He served as a member of the Kentucky House of Representatives from 1885 to 1887, representing Grant County.

-He served in the State senate 1887-1891.
+He served as a member of the Kentucky Senate from 1887 to 1890, representing the 26th district, which comprised Bracken, Grant, and Pendleton Counties.

 Dickerson was elected as a Democrat to the Fifty-first Congress to fill the vacancy caused by the resignation of John G. Carlisle.

 He was reelected to the Fifty-second Congress and served from June 21, 1890, to March 3, 1893.

 He was an unsuccessful candidate for renomination in 1892.

 He resumed the practice of law in Williamstown, Kentucky.

 He moved to Cincinnati, Ohio, in 1902 and continued the practice of his profession until his death January 31, 1923.

-He remains were cremated and the ashes interred in the City Cemetery, Williamstown, Kentucky.
+His remains were cremated and the ashes interred in the City Cemetery, Williamstown, Kentucky.